chen-yikai/wasm-snake/README.md

 | Pass Through Wall     | ![Through Wall](./demo/through_wall.jpeg) |
 | Hit it self Game Over | ![Game Over](./demo/gameover.jpeg)        |

-# 📜 License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 🛠️ Built by EliasChen as a project for school report